 - Make a fist with your toes.
 Repeat this cycle 5 times – 2 or 3 times a day.

 For a bit of challenge and fund try the following:

 Bend the legs and bring the soles of the feet together.
 Align your heels.
 This is the cobblers’ pose (or badhakonasana).
 Now move your toes away from each other.

 Visualise interlacing your fingers.
 Now try to interlace your toes, starting with the little toes.
 Try the other side.

 You can do these poses with your hands too.
 They will help with the management of arthritis, will keep to keep the joints more mobile.

 Once you finished the sitting poses come up to standing and get a tissue.

-I believe some yoga can be done anywhere not just in a studio and you do not need the latest leotard!
-Yoga is for any shape or size and any age!
+Yoga can be done anywhere and you do not need the latest leotard!

 Try a new colour of nail polish – maybe to match or contrast your yoga mat 😊!